 SAE is the world’s leading educator in creative media industries.
-Established in 1976, SAE now spans the globe with fifty-four campuses in twenty-eight countries.
+Established in 1976, SAE now spans the globe with fifty-three campuses in twenty-seven countries.

 In Australia, SAE provides courses to more than 3000 students across six campuses in Brisbane, Byron Bay, Sydney, Melbourne, Adelaide and Perth.